1 (205) 386-6182 info@fertilizerforless.com

 Available in liquid, powder or pellet form.
 As the name suggests, this is derived from sea plants.
 They may contain small amounts of N-P-K (nitrogen, phosphorus, potassium) fertilizer but they add important micronutrients, growth hormones, and vitamins that help increase yields, reduce drought-stress and increase tolerance from frost.
 You may apply it directly into the soil or as a foliar spray.

-Soybean Meal
+Soybean Meal as a Fertilizer

-Humus
+Organic Humus

 Often found on compost, this can increase soil microbial activity, improve soil structure, and enhance the plants’ root development.
 However, these products have no fertilizer value.
 So they only serve as stimulants to support the microbial life of the soil which in turns support the plants.
 Note that they should only be used as supplements but not as a replacement to proper soil building and nutrition.

-Animal-based fertilizers
+Animal-based Fertilizers

-Manures
+Livestock Manures

 Provide lots of organic matter but low nutrient value.
 Note to use only composted manures as fresh ones can burn the roots of tender seedlings.
+Till manure into soil at least 10 inches (25cm) deep to prevent ammonia odors in the garden during the growing season.

 Poop from bats and seabirds that comes in powdered or pellet form and has a high nitrogen content which is around 10-12%.
 It is important to use this kind of fertilizer carefully as the high nitrogen content can burn young plants.
+Often used in hydroponic growing, bat guano can also be used in traditional gardening methods.
+However, it’s important to note that bat guano is often harvested from natural habitats and may not be sustainable or environmentally friendly.

 Derived from animal or fish bones, it contains 11% phosphorus, 22% calcium, 2% nitrogen, and many micronutrients.
 Bone meal is commonly used in a powdered form on root crops and bulbs.
 However, it is said to attract rodents.
+It’s important to wear gloves when handling bone meal as it can also carry harmful bacteria.

 This makes an excellent fertilizer and it’s available in several forms.